-The last three decades has witnessed a dramatic increase in society’s interest in the welfare of farm animals (Fraser, 2001; Levy, 2004; Coleman, 2008) and consequently there has been increasing scrutiny of the use of farm animals.
+There has been a dramatic increase in society’s interest in the welfare of farm animals (Fraser, 2001; Levy, 2004; Coleman, 2008) and consequently there has been increased scrutiny of the use of farm animals.
 While consumer and public attitudes to animal welfare are likely to be influential in determining society’s use of farm animals, science has a critical role in underpinning governments’ decisions, on behalf of the community, on farm animal use, and the attendant conditions and compromises.

-Lack of awareness of factual information means that many people are ignorant of the conditions under which farm animals live, how they are treated and their species-specific requirements.
-Furthermore, failure to assure consumers, the general public, Governments, special interest groups and retailers that the welfare standards for farm animals are underpinned by sound science may risk the adoption of new technology in the animal industries and affect the profitability and viability of these industries by affecting specific animal uses (Hemsworth et al., 2007).
-Thus scientific information on how animals adapt or respond to farming practices needs to be disseminated to the general public.
+Many people are unaware of the factual information regarding the conditions under which farm animals live, how they are treated and their species-specific requirements.
+Furthermore, failure to assure consumers, the general public, governments, special interest groups and retailers that the welfare standards for farm animals are underpinned by sound science may risk the adoption of new technology in the animal industries that could affect the profitability and viability of these industries by affecting specific animal uses (Hemsworth et al., 2007).
+Thus, scientific information on how animals adapt or respond to farming practices needs to be disseminated to the general public.
 The exclusion of science from the welfare discussion will result in emotive arguments from sectional interests dominating community discussion.
 This is not to say that people’s emotional responses are not relevant to the discussion.
-Indeed such responses partly reflect current community values, however, they should contribute to, not preempt, the discussion.
+Indeed, such responses partly reflect current community values, however, they should contribute to, not pre-empt, the discussion.
 Alternatively, when research demonstrates that welfare is at risk, the livestock industries need to proactively respond by making the necessary changes in much the same way as they would adopt new technologies to improve health, nutrition and productivity (Hemsworth et al., 2007).

 While science and community values underpin the establishment, amendment or validation of industry welfare standards and practices, an understanding by industry of the basis of these standards and practices, particularly their scientific basis, is important for industry personnel to appreciate the need for improvements in animal welfare standards and practice and to achieve these improvements.
 Furthermore, as mentioned above, improved welfare in many cases may lead to improved individual animal productivity (Hemsworth and Coleman, 1998) since an important focus in improving animal welfare is reducing housing, husbandry and handling stress.